schmidt-jo/PyMRItools/pymritools/recon/loraks_dev/readme.md

   - Loss criterion for stopping
   - [x] SOR-SVD, RSVD oversampling size (in dataset tests)
   - [x] SOR-SVD, RSVD number of power iterations (in dataset tests)

+# Questions Justin
+- S FFT convolution:
+  The FFT convolution argument is clear for the C-Matrix type, however, the S-matrix convolution structure is not as obvious.
+How would one need to adopt the $L_i$ operator considering in our algorithm only the forward pass to the loss function is necessary.
+It appears as its a sum of the C convolution structure and a conjugated filtering method.